 5 strategies to handle a difficult customer

 The story above has a grain of truth to it but it has been retold so many times it’s difficult to find its original source.
-There’s always something about a flight from Denver, but when exactly?
+Its always something about a flight from Denver, but when exactly?
 It doesn’t matter.
 I only used the story to better show you how handling a difficult customer may look like.

-- The gate agent used an extreme version of the strategy called restoring balance.
+- The gate agent used an extreme version of a strategy called restoring balance.
 People have a tendency to hand over their authority the moment the other person makes them feel miserable, diminishes their worth or the quality of their work.
 The best (and yet the hardest) way to handle this situation is… not letting it get to you.
 It requires a lot of distance towards yourself but — as you can see in the story I brought up — it yields spectacular results.

 - Reframing — a technique based on portraying the matter at hand in such a way as to impose on the other person a different approach to the issue at hand.
 In such cases, we quite often resort to the rephrasing technique.
 The moment a customer angrily informs you that he came to “give you a piece of his mind” all you have to do is to reply “I’m very sorry, but as per customer service procedures, we don’t accept those, perhaps you would rather hand me a refund request?”

 - The aforementioned techniques may finally be complemented by what I call reinstallment.
 If you steer the conversation in a way that pushes the customer to redact his emotional words, the conversation will go far better because it gives him the impression that it is he who controls it.
 Basically, give them a reply which spurs them into rephrasing what they said in a more amiable way.
-“I’m certain there is a different way to state the reason for your visit.” or “Do you really think of me as a lazy bitch?”
+“I’m certain there is a different way to state the reason for your visit.”
+Or “Do you really think of me as a lazy bitch?”

 - If it’s not your first time dealing with a customer, you may resort to memories of previous interactions to mitigate the severity of the current crisis.
 We have a tendency to spread what is happening in the present onto the past and future — you see someone trip in the street and you think to yourself “What an oaf, he’s tripping wherever he goes all his life.”.
 In reality, that is not the case and it is worth reminding your customer that “You have been satisfied with our service the last five visits, I’m certain we’ll work things out yet again.”

 - The last conversation strategy is the reorganization.
 Help the customer get their priorities straight.
 Recently, I bore witness to such an interaction.
-The customer (an owner of two gaming consoles: an older Xbox 360 and a newer PlayStation 4) was fussing over at the shop that game Dragon Age was overpriced for the PS4.
+The customer (an owner of two gaming consoles: an older Xbox 360 and a newer PlayStation 4) was fussing over at the shop that the game Dragon Age was overpriced for the PS4.
 The clerk handed him an Xbox version of the game to which the client replied “I don’t want this one!
 The PS4 version has better graphics!”.
 The clerk promptly replied “In that case, sir — what is of more importance to you: playing Dragon Age or good graphics?”
 After a moment of thought, the customer decided it was both… and in effect purchased the more expensive copy.

 What about you?
 Which strategies work in your case?